-FA 101 Fine Arts - Art 5 credits A humanistic approach to the creative arts: painting, sculpture, architecture.
-An examination of the great leaps of imagination.

-FA 102 Fine Arts - Drama 5 credits Introduction to drama as an art form.
-An historical approach with emphasis on major periods, plays and philosophies.

-FA 103 Fine Arts - Music 5 credits Introduction to music as an art and as a literature, with emphasis upon historical and cultural correlations.

-FA 291 Special Topics 1-5 credits FA 491 Special Topics 1-5 credits
+FA 101 Fine Arts - Art A humanistic approach to the cu sculpture, architecture.
+An exam leaps of imagination.
+FA 102 Fine Arts - Drama Introduction to drama as an art approach with emphasis on m and philosophies.
+FA 103 Fine Arts - Music Introduction to music as an art an emphasis upon historical and cul and the second FA 291 Special Topics 1-5 credits FA 491 Special Topics 1-5 credits